Chandrayaan-3: In-situ temperature measurements

 In research published in March 2025, ChaSTE observations during the mission indicated that the lunar surface temperatures show a significant spatial variability at metre scales at high latitudes, unlike at the equatorial regions.
-These effects become prominent as we move towards poles, an important aspect that should be considered for future exploration. .The peak surface temperature at landing site was measured to be 355 K (± 0.5 K), a temperature relatively higher than ~330 K (±3K), predicted by earlier observations.
+These effects become prominent as we move towards poles, an important aspect that should be considered for future exploration.
+The peak surface temperature at the landing site was measured to be 355 K (± 0.5 K), a temperature relatively higher than ~330 K (±3K), as predicted by earlier observations.
 This unexpected higher temperature is due to penetration of ChaSTE on the Sun-ward (equator-ward) facing surface with a slope of ~6o.
-Lunar surface temperature measured from a flat surface using an independent sensor, about a metre away from ChaSTE location, was found to be ~332K (±1K), which is consistent with orbiter based remote sensing observation (~330 K).
+Lunar surface temperature measured from a flat surface using an independent sensor, about a metre away from ChaSTE location, was found to be ~332 K (±1 K), which is consistent with orbiter based remote sensing observation (~330 K).

 By understanding how well the surface layer conducts heat and how much heat it can hold, as done by ChaSTE, scientists can figure out how heat moves around, predict temperatures below the surface, and see how sunlight interacts with the Moon.
 This would also help engineers to find subsurface locations with benign thermal environment and design safe places to plan future trips and live on the Moon.

+Lunar mantle

+Concentrations of volatile elements found in the Primitive lunar mantle material measured at Shiv Shakti station near the South Polar Region were determined using PRL's Alpha Particle X-ray Spectrometer (APXS) onboard the Pragyan rover.
+This new finding makes the Chandrayaan-3 landing site a promising site to access primitive mantle samples, which is otherwise lacking in the existing lunar collections.